0-mastermind/TrimTree/prd.md

 # Product Requirement Document

 ## Objective
 Create a simple landing page and attendance software for a salon.
-Where manager will approve holidays to employee (basic punch-in and punch-out system with manager approval).
+Where manager will approve holidays to employee (basic punch-in and punch-out system with manager approval)
 There will be:
 - Owner Panel
 - Manager Panel